FocusMimicking and modeling human cognition

 - Teaching is … self-teaching through recursive learning cycles

 SynopsisA Cognitive Architecture is a computer model of the human mind.
 That is, a Cognitive Architecture is an electronic system designed to mimic the structural properties and the behaviors of an intelligent cognitive system.
 Many have been developed, principally as tools to investigate and refine theories of cognition.
-Some prominent examples include:
+Most have been strongly influenced by:

-- ACT-R (Adaptive Control of Thought – Rational) (John R. Anderson, Christian Lebiere) – inspired by cognitive neuroscience, aims to define the basic and irreducible operations that enable the human mind
+- ACT-R (Adaptive Control of Thought – Rational) (John R. Anderson, Christian Lebiere, 1990s) – inspired by cognitive neuroscience, aims to define the basic and irreducible operations that enable the human mind

-- CLARION (Connectionist Learning with Adaptive Rule Induction ON-line) – a computational architecture focused on utilizing interactions between implicit and explicit processes
+- CLARION (Connectionist Learning with Adaptive Rule Induction ON-line) (Ron Sun, 2000s) – a computational architecture focused on utilizing interactions between implicit and explicit processes

-- Copycat (Douglas Hofstadter, Melanie Mitchell) – a model of human cognition that focuses on analogy making
+- Copycat (Douglas Hofstadter, Melanie Mitchell, 1980s) – a model of human cognition that focuses on analogy making

-- DeepMind (Google) – a neural network capable of learning to play video games in a manner similar to humans
+- DeepMind (Google, 2010s) – a neural network capable of learning to play video games in a manner similar to humans

-- GPS (General Problem Solver) (Allen Newell) – a simulation program offered as a theory of how humans solve problems
+- GPS (General Problem Solver) (Allen Newell, 1950s) – a simulation program offered as a theory of how humans solve problems

-- Soar (Allen Newell, John Laird) – focused on computational building blocks that are necessary for agents able to make decisions, solve problems, plan, and understand natural language.
+- Soar (Allen Newell, John Laird, 1980s) – focused on computational building blocks that are necessary for agents able to make decisions, solve problems, plan, and understand natural language.

-- Society of Mind (Marvin Minsky) – a theory of natural intelligence based on mindless “agents” whose interactions contribute to a transcendent awareness
+- Society of Mind (Marvin Minsky, 1980s) – a theory of natural intelligence based on mindless “agents” whose interactions contribute to a transcendent awareness

-- Subsumption Robotic Architectures (Rodney Brooks) – rejecting efforts to model human intelligence in terms of symbol manipulation, this approach is based on bottom-up, real-time interactions with a world
+- Subsumption Robotic Architectures (Rodney Brooks, 1980s) – rejecting efforts to model human intelligence in terms of symbol manipulation, this approach is based on bottom-up, real-time interactions with a world

 CommentaryConsidered across the many, many Cognitive Architecture models that have been developed since the 1970s, great contributions have been made to both understanding human cognition and developing Artificial Intelligence.
 Many researchers involved in Cognitive Architecture invoke a “brain as computer” metaphor to describe their work, even though the notion has a checkered history (see Brain-as-Computer Discourses, esp.
 Cognitivism).